MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

       TraCE works on the following metrics to evaluate the counterfactual images, i.e.

       * **Validity**: ratio of the counterfactuals that actually have the desired target attribute to the total number of counterfactuals
       * The confidence of the **image** and **sparsity**, i.e. ratio of number of pixels altered to total no of pixels.
-Th eother 2 metrcs are **proximity**, i.e. average l2 distance of each counterfactual to the K-nearest training samples in the latent space and **Realism score** so as to have the generated image is close to the true data manifold.
+The other 2 metrcs are **proximity**, i.e. average $l_2$ distance of each counterfactual to the K-nearest training samples in the latent space and **Realism score** so as to have the generated image is close to the true data manifold.
       * TraCE reveals attribute relationships by generating counterfactual image using the different attribute like age $A$ and diagnosis predictor $D$.

       $$